By Carissa Weber, MA, LPC, CSAC

 The next step I tell my clients is to write down the realistic affirmations!
 As we write them down, our hypothalamus has an easier time turning them into a memory.
 When they become a memory, our hippocampus is able to assign an emotion to them.
 Lastly, we have them written down so as we struggle with coming up with them, we can refer to the ones on the paper to help job our memory.

 Dare I say it?
 Journaling is a great way to help with realistic affirmations.
 It provides the direct stimulus from our hands to our eyes that is so good at cementing our memories in place.
 Journaling can be somewhat daunting however and often leaves newcomers feeling frustrated at the challenge of learning a new skill.
 Never fear though, we are here to help.
-First, we recommend reading the post, Mental Health Journaling: Why It Works.
+First, I recommend reading the post, Mental Health Journaling: Why It Works.
 This post will give you some of the how and why.
-Next, check out our course, Journaling With a Purpose, for guided help with journaling to take your realistic affirmations and more to the next level!
+Next, check out the card deck, Realistic Affirmations, for guided help with your realistic affirmations and take them to the next level!

 Before we call this post good, I need to do a little spiel on toxic positivity.
 Toxic positivity is where we focus only on the good emotions while rejecting all the ones we don’t want to feel.
 That is not emotional regulation.
 That is emotional avoidance.
 Toxic positivity leads people down the path of shame, embarrassment, avoiding the real problems, and creates a whole new level of self-esteem issues.
 You have to keep in mind what we say (or don’t say) to ourselves shapes those core beliefs we have about emotions.
 It takes time to shape, and re-shape those core beliefs and rewire our brain.
 Please do not think that by ignoring those hard and painful feelings it will make things better.
 Remember, emotional regulation is about experiencing and acknowledging our emotions.
 It is about giving those emotions the attention they need.
 It is about communicating to yourself what your needs are.